Slawomir Gromadzki

 Satan told Him that if He became the surety for a sinful world, the separation would be eternal.
 He would be identified with Satan’s kingdom, and would nevermore be one with God.

 Satan pressed the situation upon the Redeemer: The people who claim to be above all others in temporal and spiritual advantages have rejected You.
-One of Your own disciples, who has listened to Your instruction, and has been among the foremost in church activities, will betray You.
+One of Your own disciples, will betray You.
 One of Your most zealous followers will deny You.
 All will forsake You.
 Christ’s whole being abhorred the thought.

 The sins of men weighed heavily upon Christ, and the sense of God’s wrath against sin was crushing out His life.